EnigmaCurry/debian-docker-server/README.md

     docker exec -it duplicity restore

-If you're restoring data to a new machine, make sure you run that command before you setup your other containers.
+If you're restoring data to a new machine, make sure you run that command before you setup your other containers as some of the scripts will try to look for existing data before doing their setup.

 #### Create IAM and S3 bucket